 A Newquay-based children’s mental health charity is calling on people across the UK to take part in the Get On Board national fundraiser.

-The Wave Project is open for registrations for the second Get On Board campaign during Mental Health Awareness Week, from 12th to 18th May 2025.
+The Wave Project is open for registrations for the second Get on Board campaign during Mental Health Awareness Week, from 12th to 18th May 2025.
 Supporters are invited to take on board-based challenges to raise money for the charity’s Surf Therapy programmes, which support young people struggling with their mental health.

 Participants are encouraged to use any kind of board – from surfboards and skateboards to chopping boards and board games – to take on a personal challenge or group activity.
 The aim is to boost confidence and connection while raising awareness and vital funds.